All Episodes

 Yeah, the only balloon I've ever seen with landing gear.

-I don't know that I really want to say what it looks like.
+And Neil came back with, I don't know that I really want to say what it looks like.

 Really?

-And so we finally called flight service and said, we'd like to climb considerably higher and get on up to check something out up here.
+And so we finally called Flight Service and said, we'd like to climb considerably higher and get on up to check something out up here.

-And they said, OK, go ahead.
+And they said, okay, go ahead, you're no obstruction.

-Got up to it and pulled up alongside.
+Got up to it, pulled up alongside.

-There's a great big weather balloon with a radio package hanging underneath it.
+It was a great big weather balloon with a radio package hanging underneath it.

 It was a weather balloon.